ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 When using anchors `<a href="#section">` to scroll to a section of the page (using an href with a pound sign `#`), the navbar might overlap and hide the anchor.

-This might be a problem especially if the element is a heading and it's hidden.
+This might be a problem especially if the element is a heading and it’s hidden.
 You can account for this using `scroll-margin-top`.

 ```css
 /* Add scroll margings */